 It’s time to plan for the new school year!

 With more than 450 classes for grades PreK-12, in every subject you can imagine (and you few you probably wouldn’t even think of), we consider SchoolhouseTeachers.com to be our most flexible and affordable choice for delight-directed learning, electives, high school prep, enrichment, and core classes.
 It also is classified as a COMPLETE CURRICULUM for grades K-12.
 For one low monthly or yearly price, you can homeschool your entire family (and that price never changes as long as you maintain a membership).
 They have frequent sales and I have a coupon code (BENANDME) you can use anytime for a huge discount on the monthly membership.
+Currently (July 15-August 31, 2020), they are running their annual BOGO sale.
+The yearly price is discounted to $179, plus you’ll get two years for the price of one.
+If you have considered a membership to ST, this is their VERY BEST SALE of the year.
+You’ll also receive a bonus homeschool bookbag and a print issue of The Old Schoolhouse Magazine for free.

 Never in my wildest imagination did I think we would fall in love with BJU Press.
 In the past, I’ve been sort of anti- “textbook” learning.
 But when I went looking for a biblical worldview curriculum for high school and discovered Biblical Worldview from BJU Press, it changed everything.
 In fact, to finish out high school, we have added Economics, Government, and Spanish as well, because these 3 courses also include a “distance learning” option (video-based lectures) that I think will greatly benefit Ben.
 If you’re looking for a strong biblical worldview curriculum with or without a video component, check out what BJU Press has to offer.

 Unit studies have long been the staple of our homeschool.
 Still today we often homeschool topics using this method.
 When you are looking for pre-written unit studies, don’t overlook UnitStudy.com (formerly Unit Studies by Amanda Bennett).
 With options for grades K-12, in many subjects from science, history, and geography to foods and holidays, you can use these resources to homeschool all of your children at once in a fun and interesting way that will serve most any learning style well.
+They run weekly specials most every week, and here’s a hint for you.
+If you check back each week and make purchases during these specials, you can quickly amass quite a collection of unit studies at killer prices.

 Another of our favorite homeschool companies, Writing with Sharon Watson publishes both fiction writing and nonfiction writing curriculum for high school students, designed to fully prepare your students for college-level writing.
 We will be using these resources during Ben’s final years of high school.
 But for now, we are excited to be using their latest resource, Illuminating Literature: When Worlds Collide, a literature course also written for high school students.
 Illuminating Literature.
 This course combines 8 books — covering apologetics, classics, and modern literature — into a biblical worldview course that I feel confident will help Ben to develop the ability to discern anything he reads in the future.
 You can try the first two lessons free here.